Support and things to come

 Firstly support has become a problem.
 The following will be implemented to improve matters.

 - I will be dealing with support queries.

 - A support ticket system is to be implemented.
 Tribulant has grown to the point where the many of the forum posts are falling through the cracks and Antonie cannot handle both the development and support.

-- The forum will be cleaned up any we ask any customers to lodge a proper support ticket for any outstanding issues.
+- The forum will be cleaned up any we ask any customers to lodge a proper support ticket for any outstanding issue.
 The change over will be phased in between now and the end of the year.
-In the meantime I will attempt to track and co-ordinate support via email.
+In the meantime, I will attempt to track and coordinate support via email.